WouterVerschuren/S3Portfolio/README.md

 ## Professional:

-To show that I have enough knowledge of this learning outcome I made sure to ask feedback from my stakeholders and teachers. in the group project I did this in the form of showcases of our project where we got feedback from the stakeholders. once we got the feedback we made sure to discuse it in our group. for the individual project I made sure to ask for feedback from my teacher.
+To show that I have enough knowledge of this learning outcome I made sure to ask feedback from my stakeholders and teachers. in the group project I did this in the form of a showcases of our project where we got feedback from the stakeholders. once we got the feedback we made sure to discuse it in our group. for the individual project I made sure to ask for feedback from my teacher.
 I made sure to post this feedback in feedpulse so my teacher can clearly see what has been discussed and how I am planning to accomplish the things discused and explained. for our group project we also wrote peer reviews for eachother. this way everyone in our group could see where they could make improvements and see what they were doing good.

+## what I will do differently next time:

+one of the biggest mistakes I made this semester is starting late into the semester and I started late with asking feedback from the teachers. this caused the progress to be slow in the beginning.
+Eventually I did pick up the pace and got a lot done but next time I am definnitly gonna start a lot earlier to make the semester a lot less stressfull.
+I also plan on making a better planning so that It's easier for me to follow a stricter plan and this will help me to not procrastinate.
+I've noticed that ever since the corona pandamic came I have had trouble getting back on track with school but I can tell that slowly but surely it's better. next semester I am gonna keep improving on this so that I will get everything done a lot faster. another thing that I am planning on doing is to work on my portfolio earlier so that I can show my progress better.
+I also wanne talk to the teacher more as this semester I waited to long sometimes to ask feedback.